ThH00/ThH00.github.io/08-2024-dynamics/announcements.md

 - Orbital Mechanics (in the making)
 - Conservative Forces: Multivariable calculus, gradients, and potental function (in the making)
 - Solving Differential Equations: The simple harmonic oscillator (in the making)
+- Consolidated set of notes.
+- Video explaining the axis of rotation.

 ### Syllabus
 Syllabus: Please read the complete [syllabus](MECH230-Syllabus-Sec2.pdf) carefully.